SIMEXP/lab-documentation/source/tutorials/notebook_venv.rst

   mkdir ~/.virtualenvs
   python3 -m venv ~/.virtualenvs/MY_NEW_ENV

-Then we will activate the environment:
+Then we will activate the environment and install the dependencies that you need for your notebook:

 .. code:: bash